 At the TOP of Kedarkantha!

 Kedarkantha summit offers 360-degree arresting views of Himalayan ranges mixed with white and dark blue clouds.
 There is a small temple dedicated to Shivji and Goddess Parvati, with a small shrine for Lord Ganesh.
-Take your time, relax and soak in the magnanimous views to your heart’s content – it is hard to describe in words the sights only your heart can capture.
+Take your time, relax, and soak in the free views to your heart’s content – it is hard to describe in words the sights only your heart can capture.